CampusLabs/olay/README.md

   - **hideOnClick** `true` - A boolean specifiying whether the olay should be hidden when anything outside the `$content` element is clicked.
   - **ariaLabel** - A label to describe the olay for ARIA compliance.
+  - **preserve** `false` - If `true`, `detach` will be used to remove the `
+    $container` rather than `remove`.
+This effectively _preserve_s the jQuery data associated with olay's DOM elements so they can be re-appended later.
+    Use this option if you are going to be showing and hiding the same DOM elements repeatedly.

 ### $container